coredatascience/2022HW2/README.md

 8. The plots above provide strong evidence showing the benefits of vaccines: as vaccines were introduced, disease rates were reduced.
 But did autism increase?
 In the `autism_prevalence_CA.rData` file, you will find a data frame with yearly autism rates reported by the California Department of Developmental Services.
 The data was pulled from Figure 1 in the article "California Autism Prevalence Trends from 1931 to 2014 and Comparison to National ASD Data from IDEA and ADDM" (Nevison C, Blaxill M, and Zahorodny W., 2018) [(link)](https://link.springer.com/content/pdf/10.1007/s10803-018-3670-2.pdf).
 Make a plot to show if California autism rates have increased and if the increase coincides with the introduction of vaccines.
 In a few sentences, describe any conclusions that you can draw from your plot.

 9. Use data exploration to determine if other diseases (besides Measles) have enough data to explore the effects of vaccines.
 Prepare a report (minimum 1 paragraph, maximum 3 paragraphs) with as many plots as you think are necessary to provide a case for the benefit of vaccines.
-Note that if you are using an older version of the `dslabs` package (pre-December 2019), there was a data entry mistake and the data for Polio and Pertussis are exactly the same (the Pertussis data was erroneously duplicated and recorded under Polio).